 - Cilantro for garnish

 - Heat oil in saucepan.
-Add chopped onion and fry on medium-low heat till evenly brown for about 10 minutes.
+Add chopped onion and fry on medium-low heat until evenly brown, about 10 minutes.

-- Add crushed ginger and garlic and fry for roughly one minute.
+- Add crushed ginger and garlic and fry for roughly one minute, until fragrant.

 - Add coriander powder and red chili flakes, and fry for another minute.

 - Add chopped tomatoes and fry on medium heat for 10 minutes.